JitheshPavan/GPT_Translator/README.md

 3) The encoder only requires a padding mask.
 In a Decoderblock, the first Attention block requires a look_ahead and padded mask.
 The second block requires only a padded mask.
 A look-ahead mask should not be used because keys come from the encoder.
 Let us use the machine translation task to understand this- Transformer will always have access to the complete sentence that needs to be translated.
 This sentence is fed into the encoder.

-What does a look_ahead mask + adding mask looks like?
+What does a look_ahead mask + padding mask looks like?
 Ex: sequence=[1,2,0,0,0] , then mask will look like=[[T1,T2,0 0,0],[T3,T2,0,0,0],-----].
 This mask used during the first Attention block in Decoder

 ## MultiHead Attention: